kyaryunha/midi-clip/README.md

 </table>

 ** Used GarageBand to obtain piano roll images and Cubase to obtain audio.
-GarageBand, Cubase fills in the measure regardless of the actual end of track time in the MIDI, resulting in slightly longer audio.
+GarageBand and Cubase fill in the measure regardless of the actual end of track time in the MIDI, resulting in slightly longer audio.
 MIDI file's time clip is precisely.

 ** Data used for result was allowed by an anonymous artist.